RedisLabs/redis-recommend/README.md

 ###

+## About
+This is a simple recommendation engine written in [Go](https://golang.org/) using [Redis](http://redis.io).
+The Redis client Go library used is [Redigo](https://github.com/garyburd/redigo).

+The aim of this projects is to demonstrate some Redis use cases, mainly sorted set operations.
+It is not intended to be a production level recommendation engine.

 ## What is a recommendation engine?
-A recommendation engine is a system that can predict what items each user would be interested in from given a set of items.
+Recommendation engine is a system feature that tries to predict what items each user in the system would be interested in from the system's set of items.
-Recommendation engines are used in a variety of applications ranging from e-commerce to online dating.
+Recommendation engines are used in a variety of applications ranging from e-commerce to online dating, and are a key part of many online applications, trying to achieve a taylor-made fit between the user's personal prefernces and the items he is offered.

 ## The algorithm
 There are two basic approaches for building recommendation engines: